 In the last few decades, classroom structures have changed significantly due to inclusion in education.
 In today’s classrooms, you will find students belonging to diverse cultural groups, races, identities, and socioeconomic classes.
 And therefore, educators should not expect their sole cultural perspectives to engage all students in the classroom.

 In other words, teaching styles should be changed and to address this situation, Culturally Responsive Pedagogy is crucial.
-A Culturally Relevant Pedagogue can create an inclusive environment in class to promote student engagement and improve their academic performance.
-Students feel safe in a culturally responsive environment and thereby openly contribute their learning, perspectives, and experiences in class.
-In this article, we will discuss what exactly culturally responsive pedagogy is, its principles, along with some effective Culturally Responsive teaching strategies that boost student engagement.
+A Culturally Relevant Pedagogy can create an inclusive environment in class to promote student engagement and improve their academic performance.
+Students feel safe in a culturally responsive environment and thereby openly contribute to their learning, perspectives, and experiences in class.
+In this article, we will discuss what exactly culturally responsive pedagogy is, its principles, along with some effective Culturally Responsive teaching strategies that boost student engagement using a student-centred approach.

 What is Culturally Responsive Pedagogy?